 Many things determine quality sleep, but deep relaxation and optimum health certainly play a big part.
 Sleep difficulties can occur due to chronic pain/illness, anxiety, stress or insomnia.
 Issues with sleep include falling asleep, staying asleep and quality of sleep.

 When you are floating, you are in an environment that is designed to be restful.
 You are likely to fall asleep whilst in the tank, and if not, you will end up in a highly meditative state.

-Research has shown that floating regularly help reduce the symptoms of insomnia.
+Research has shown that floating regularly helps reduce the symptoms of insomnia.
 The same study determined that people who use float tanks are able to fall asleep more easily.
-Some people reported that the benefits lasted for up to 12 weeks after floating.
+Some people reported that the benefits lasted up to 12 weeks after floating.

 Floating alters brain wave activity in a way that mimics restful sleep.
 EEG equipment was used to measure brain waves while people were in a float tank.
-They found that the experience lead to a deep shift in consciousness, akin to stage 1 sleep.
+They found that the experience led to a profound shift in consciousness, akin to stage 1 sleep.
 This is where blood pressure and heart rate drops, and you enter a restful state.